AustenConrad/Go-Loggly/README.md

 )

 // Add named input(s).
-Typically done in the main() function. gologgly.AddInput("input name", "SHA-2 key from Loggly dashboard")
+Typically done in the main() function. gologgly.AddInput("input name", "Loggly customer token")

 // Log anywhere within the application. gologgly.Log("input name", tags []string{"a tag", "another tag"}, "message you would like to store", rw, req)